christopherhesse/rethinkgo/README.md

 Differences from official RethinkDB drivers
 ===========================================

+* There is no global implicit connection that stores the last connected server, instead .Run() requires a session as its only argument.
 * No errors are generated when creating queries, only when running them, so Table() returns only an Expression instance, but sess.Run(query) returns (*Rows, error)
 * There's a global SetDebug(bool) function to turn on printing of queries, rather than .run(debug=True)
 * r.Count() is a function, not a constant